Investment proof submission is an important part of payroll processing in any organisation.

 One such software or self-service portal is RazorpayX Payroll.

 RazorpayX Payroll simplifies the tedious process of investment declaration and proof submissions for your employees.
 The software allows employees to calculate their tax liability under the old & new tax regime, helping them plan their taxes, and declare investments.
 Also, it automatically triggers reminders for investment proof submission around the cut-off date.

 Let’s have a look at the process.

-Your employees can log in to their personal account and upload their investment proofs under ‘Tax Deductions’.
+Your employees can log in to their personal or individual account and upload their investment proofs under ‘Tax Deductions’.
 Or, they can just click on https://payroll.razorpay.com/taxDeductions, and upload related documents.

 Voila, it will be done in a flash!

 We understand that there can be some tax-saving investments where the payments are due in the later months of FY 2022-23.